 Who is eligible?

-- Served on active duty in the armed forces at any time, have established the existence of a service-connected disability of 10% or more, or be a Purple Heart recipient; OR
+- Served on active duty in the armed forces at any time and received a Purple Heart or established the existence of a service-connected disability of a least 10%;

-- Served on active duty for a period of 180 consecutive days, any part of which occurred during the period beginning September 11, 2001, and ending when prescribed by Presidential proclamation or by law as the last day of Operation Iraqi Freedom; OR
+- Served on active duty for 180 consecutive days, any part of which occurred after September 11, 2001, and before the last day of Operation Iraqi Freedom; OR

-Additionally, if you are the spouse of a disabled veteran who is physically unable to qualify for any public employment because of a service-connected disability or if you are the widow(er) of a preference eligible veteran who remains unmarried, you are eligible to receive veterans’ preference.
+Additionally, if you are the spouse of a disabled veteran who is physically unable to qualify for public employment because of a service-connected disability, or if you are the widow(er) of a preference-eligible veteran and remain unmarried, you are eligible to receive veterans’ preference.